 - Restless sleep

 - Daytime fatigue or frequent naps

 When treating a child for sleep apnea, you may need to ask the parents about their child’s ability to function throughout the day.
 Everything from the ease/difficulty of waking up in the morning to falling asleep during the day to experiencing a harder time focusing are all indicators that there is a problem.
 Also, if your child is sleep-deprived, they may be more hyper.
 As a result, a doctor may diagnose them with ADD/ADHD.
 However, if treatment proves unsuccessful, it may be that sleep apnea is the underlying cause, in which case, your child needs the right method of treatment to address these problems.

 Fortunately, many of the available treatments that can be used on an adult can also be effective for children.
 While it may be suggested that their adenoids (if enlarged) or tonsils be removed, it is also possible to offer CPAP or oral appliance therapy to a child.
 Depending on their individual situation and the severity of their sleep apnea, one method may be better than the other.

 Knowing how and what to look for when treating a young person for sleep apnea is crucial.
-While many symptoms may seem close to those an adult experiences, there are several signs that a child is more apt to suffer from.
+While adults and children offer suffer from the same symptoms, it’s important to keep an eye out for signs that only appear in younger patients.

 About 21st Century Sleep Seminars